dracor-org/dracor-oxygen-framework/README.md

 # dracor-oxygen-framework

 # Setup Oxygen
-* clone the repo
+* Clone the repo.
-* open your Oxygen XML editor and add the folder as a framework location (German version: Einstellungen > Dokumenttypen-Zuordnung > Ort: Zusätzliche Framewok-Verzeichnisse hinzufügen)
+* Open your Oxygen XML Editor and add the folder as a framework location:
+  * English version: "Options" > "Preferences" > "Document Type Association" > "Locations" > "Additional framework directories" > "Add"
+  * German version: "Optionen" > "Einstellungen" > "Dokumenttypen-Zuordnung" > "Orte" > "Zusätzliche Framework-Verzeichnisse" > "Hinzufügen"
-* "dracor" should show up as a framework, deactivate all others and activate it
+* "dracor" should show up as a framework, deactivate all others and activate it.